Wheeler Bisimulations: Algorithms

-In our setting, we can do better: under the same assumption, we can achieve \emph{linear} time (while in the more general \emph{comparison model} there is an $ \Omega (m \log m) $ lower bound, see Section \ref{subsec:lowerbounds}).
-This is not entirely surprising because it is already known that a Wheeler DFA can be minimized in linear time \cite{alanko2022linear}.
+In the special case where $ \mathcal{A} $ is a DFA, Theorem~\ref{theor:lineartimeminimization} states that we can compute the minimal Wheeler DFA in linear time (see Section~\ref{sec:minimality}), as already proved in~\cite{alanko2022linear}.
 However, in the non-deterministic setting, the algorithm and the correctness proof become much more involved.
-At the same time, our algorithm only requires a queue to achieve linear time, while the algorithm in \cite{alanko2022linear} relies on auxiliary data structures.
-Intuitively, the effort required to obtain our algorithm from the less general algorithm in \cite{alanko2022linear} is comparable to the (significant) effort required to obtain Paige-Tarjan's partition refinement algorithm \cite{paige1987three} from (the less general) Hopcroft's algorithm for minimizing a DFA \cite{hopcroft1971n}.
+At the same time, our algorithm only requires a queue to achieve linear time, while the algorithm in~\cite{alanko2022linear} relies on auxiliary data structures.